Penetration TestJan Kahmen9 min read

 Variable Pentest Costs

-Variable costs are variable costs that vary depending on time, additional services or special methods.
+Variable costs are costs that vary depending on time, additional services or special methods.

 1. Scope and Duration of the Engagement

-The scope of the test will have a direct impact on the time it takes to complete the test.
-Factors that will affect the duration (and subsequent costs) include the size of the site, the number of clients to be tested, the functionality, the associated API or web services, and the complexity of the server or cloud infrastructure.
+The test scope directly impacts the time required for completion.
+Factors that influence duration and subsequent costs include the size of the website, the number of tenants to be tested, the range of functionality, associated APIs or web services, and the complexity of the PC, server, or cloud infrastructure.

 2. Tools

-Every pen tester has a different way of performing his penetration test.
-Some use more expensive tools than others, which could increase the price.
-However, expensive tools could shorten the time of your test and provide high quality results.
+Every pentester takes a different approach to conducting their test.
+Some use more expensive tools than others, which can increase the price.
+However, high-quality tools can shorten test duration and deliver better results.

 3. Test Concepts

-Depending on the information basis, white, grey or black box tests are carried out.
-Gray box tests are all test types that fall between grey and black box tests.
-Some information is provided to the analyst, usually only logon information.
-All other information should be analyzed!
-This type of test is an interesting compromise in terms of number of test cases, cost, speed and scope of the tests.
-Gray box tests are the most common type of tests in the security industry.
+Depending on the information available, white-box, grey-box, or black-box tests are performed.
+Gray-box tests encompass all test types that fall between white-box and black-box tests.
+The analyst receives some information, typically only login credentials.
+All other information must be independently analyzed.
+This test type offers a practical compromise in terms of the number of test cases, cost, speed, and scope.
+Gray-box tests are the most common type of test in the security industry.

 4. Experience of the Pentester

-Analysts with more experience will be more expensive.
-Just remember that you get what you pay for.
-Beware of pentest vendors who offer prices that are too good to be true, because they probably do not do a thorough job.
-It makes sense to look for penetration testers who have references like OSCP, CISSP, GIAC, or CEH behind their name.
+Analysts with more experience are typically more expensive.
+Remember: you get what you pay for.
+Be cautious of pentest vendors whose prices seem too good to be true, as they often do not deliver thorough work.
+It is advisable to look for penetration testers who hold recognized certifications such as OSCP, CISSP, GIAC, or CEH.

 5. Retest

-All pentests carried out by the contractor should include a one-time free retest, during which the previously identified vulnerabilities are re-examined.
-During this test it can be validated whether the client's measures have the desired effect.
+All pentests carried out by the contractor should include a one-time free retest, during which previously identified vulnerabilities are re-examined.
+This retest validates whether the client's remediation measures have achieved the desired effect.

-Each project is tailored to the organization to be tested, but as a general guide, an automated test with comprehensive analysis of the results and a detailed list of security recommendations costs as much as described in the average cost.
-Daily rates often vary between different vendors, but they should be viewed critically if they are set too low.
-Scope and duration of the engagement, tools, test concepts, experience of the pentester and the post-test are the set screws for a rational adaptation to the needs.
+Each project is tailored to the organization being tested.
+As a general guide, an automated test with comprehensive results analysis and a detailed list of security recommendations falls within the average cost range described above.
+Daily rates vary between vendors and should be viewed critically if set conspicuously low.
+Scope and duration of the engagement, tools, test concepts, pentester experience, and the retest are the key levers for tailoring the engagement to your needs.

-In most cases, the decisive factor is how much manual work is performed and not automated.
-Even with higher costs, there is no better way to test your security systems.
+In most cases, the decisive factor is how much manual work is performed that cannot be replaced by automation.
+Even at higher costs, there is no better way to test your security systems.